What is DACA and why would Trump dismantle it?

 It does not provide “legal status.”

-How many people are impacted by DACA?
+How many people are affected by DACA?

 Nearly 800,000 undocumented youth are under the program's umbrella.